Ljubiša Diković

-Ljubiša Diković (Љубиша Диковић; born 22 May 1960) is the former Chief of General Staff of the Serbian Armed Forces from 12 December 2011 to 14 September 2018.
+Ljubiša Diković (Љубиша Диковић; born 22 May 1960) was the Chief of General Staff of the Serbian Armed Forces from 12 December 2011 to 14 September 2018.
 He previously served as Commander-in-Chief of the Serbian Land Forces.

 Military career

 Diković was born in Užice, SFR Yugoslavia on 22 May 1960.
-He graduated at Military Academy of Land Forces in 1984.
+He graduated from Military Academy of Land Forces in 1984.
 In 1989, he became Platoon Commander of Yugoslav People's Army and in 1991 he got promoted to Company Commander.
 Soon afterwards, in 1992 he moved to the position of Commander of 16th Border Battalion, where he stayed until 1996.
 In that same year he completed Army's Staff Command College.

-From 1996 to 1998 Diković served as Chief of Staff of 37th motorized brigade, which is part of 3rd Land Force Brigade of Serbian Land Forces only to become the Commander of that same brigade in 1998.
+From 1996 to 1998 Diković served as Chief of Staff of the 37th motorized brigade, which is part of 3rd Land Force Brigade of Serbian Land Forces only to become the Commander of that same brigade in 1998.
 He was holding that position until 2001 when he became Head of Army Department at Military Academy in Belgrade until 2003.
 Next two years he spent at Užice Army corps HQ, firstly as a Chief of Section and afterwards as the Chief of Staff.
 During 2005, he served as Deputy Chief of the Serbian General Staff and in 2006 as Deputy Chief of J-3, which represents Operations Directorate.